We earn commissions from links on this site.

 • SMS security checker

 Most importantly, the VPN doesn’t have a data limit.
-By contrast, almost all other antivirus apps have a VPN limit of a few hundred MB / day.
+By contrast, many other antivirus apps have a VPN data limit of a few hundred MB / day.
 That’s not enough.

 When you frequently surf on public Wi-Fi, Norton’s unlimited VPN will protect your privacy on those unsecured networks.